Solomon Asante: Indy Eleven

 On 11 April 2022, it was announced that Asante had signed with USL Championship side Indy Eleven.
 Asante scored his first goal for Indy Eleven on 23 July 2022 in a 1–1 draw with Memphis 901 FC.
 The goal was Asante's 50th goal in the USL Championship.
 Asante ended the 2022 season playing 25 league matches, scoring one goal and notching six assists.

 Asante remained with Indy Eleven for the 2023 season, starting in the team's season opening 1–1 draw away to the Tampa Bay Rowdies on 11 March.
 Asante received his first yellow card of the season the following week in a 1–0 away win over Detroit City FC on 25 March.
 Asante scored his first goal of the season in a 2–3 home loss to Monterrey Bay FC on 22 April.

 Asante became the first player in USL Championship history to total 50 career goals and 50 career assists on 9 August 2023 in a 4–0 home win over Birmingham Legion.
 In the same game, Asante tallied three assists in a single game for the third time in his USL Championship career.

 Asante ended the season with two goals and six assists in 33 league games.
 Asante made one appearance in the 2023 U.S. Open Cup, substituting on in the 46th minute for Alann Torres in a 3–1 home win over NISA side Michigan Stars FC on 5 April.

 Asante departed the club at the end of the 2023 season, totaling 59 league and cup games and 3 goals over two years.

 Las Vegas Lights FC

 USL Championship side Las Vegas Lights FC announced the signing of Asante on 23 February 2024, ahead of the 2024 USL Championship season.
 Asante made his first appearance for the Las Vegas-based side on 9 March, replacing Edison Azcona in the 55th minute in a 2–1 away loss to Memphis 901 FC.
 Asante made his first start for the Lights in a 3–1 home loss to FC Tulsa on 16 March.

 Texoma FC

 On 11 February 2025, Asante joined USL League One expansion club Texoma FC.

 International career

 Asante made his debut for Burkina Faso against South Africa at Ellis Park on 8 August 2011 in an international friendly.
 He scored his first goal for Burkina Faso in the 87th minute scoring one goal.
 In November 2011, he dropped from the national team to join his home country Ghana.
-He scored a goal against England on 22 September 2011 at Luzhniki Stadium in Moscow the game final score 6–1 Solomon helped the team advance to face Germany but he suffered an injury.